zukunft/zukunft.com/docs/llm/pending.md

 ## user default view

-add a 'changes' and 'my' tabs to the component_default view that shows tha user overwrites similar to the 'changes' and 'my' tabs in the word default page

 add the component overwrites to the 'all_user_overwrites' component used in the user_default view

 add a 'changes' and 'my' tabs to the view_default view that shows tha user overwrites similar to the 'changes' and 'my' tabs in the word default page